Medical and healthcare professionals make a

 According to the University of Rochester Medical Center, journaling offers numerous benefits in terms of mental health.
 People who write about their days and their challenges on a regular basis may feel more in control of anxiety and stress.
 Journaling helps by allowing writers to prioritize issues in their lives, track any ongoing symptoms and how to avoid triggers, and use positive self-talk rather than beating themselves up for issues outside their control.

 It’s very common for med students to pull all-nighters when studying, and caffeinated beverages seem to be a normal part of working in healthcare.
 While caffeine can help learners and workers focus, it can actually worsen the effects of some mental health issues.
-Individuals with anxiety may feel more on edge after drinking caffeine, while those who they drink to many coffees or soft drinks.
+Individuals with anxiety may feel more on edge after drinking caffeine.

 We get it.
 Scrubbing countertops and sweeping floors is the last thing many medical professionals want to do on their days off.
 That being said, studies show that people who keep their houses clean are healthier than those who don’t, and this includes mental health.
 Even if you aren’t going for spotless, consider taking half an hour to wipe down surfaces, fold laundry, and make your bed.
 Play some enjoyable music while cleaning to create a happy environment.